What is AI safety?

 Some kinds of AI safety work are:

-• AI policy and governance: Setting up institutions and mechanisms that cause major actors (such as AI labs and national governments) to implement good AI safety practices.
+AI policy and governance: Setting up institutions and mechanisms that cause major actors (such as AI companies and national governments) to implement good AI safety practices.

 Efforts to build and maintain systems and resources to support the above are sometimes also included in AI safety.
 Such efforts include outreach, community building, and education.